 We inspect your home regularly throughout your tenancy.

-Inspections are necessary, as checking the condition of your property helps us plan any work required to the property.
+Inspections are necessary, as checking the condition of the property helps us plan any work required.

 We need you to be present

 We give you at least 7 days’ notice of the inspection.
 If the time or date doesn’t suit you, it’s very important that you let us know, so we can arrange another time.

 We need at least one legal tenant (i.e., a person who has signed the State Tenancy Agreement) to be at the inspection.
 If the tenant can’t be home at the time, they can ask someone else (aged 18 or older) to be there instead.

 Wet weather and other unavoidable circumstances can delay inspections.
 In these cases, we make every attempt to contact you beforehand to arrange another time.

 If you’ve changed your phone number, please contact your nearest Housing Service Centre to update your details.

 Under your State tenancy agreement, you must allow the inspections to take place.